Larry Dwyer: Rugby career

 Dwyer first came to public notice playing for a Western Districts representative side of country New South Wales in 1908.
 He made his New South Wales representative debut in 1910 appearing in two games against a touring All Blacks side playing alongside other future Wallaby captains in Sydney Middleton, Ward Prentice, Ted Fahey and Fred Wood.
 His performances in those matches saw him picked to make his international debut for Australia in a Test match against those same touring New Zealand All Blacks in Sydney on 25 June 1910.
 He was picked for all three Test matches of the tour and gave an outstanding defensive performance in the 2nd Test which Australian won 11–0.
 He made further state appearances for New South Wales that year and was selected in a Central-Western representative side which met a touring American Universities team.

-He was selected in the Wallabies squad for the 1912 Australia rugby union tour of Canada and the USA.
+He was selected in the Wallabies squad for the 1912 Australia rugby union tour of Canada and the United States.
 The tour was a disappointment with the squad billeted out in college fraternity houses where the hospitality played havoc with team discipline and as result the team lost against two California University sides and three Canadian provincial sides.
 In 1913 he was picked at captain for New South Wales and for Western Districts in matches against the visiting New Zealand national side.

 The pinnacle of Dwyer's representative career was in 1913 when he was selected to captain the 1913 Australia rugby union tour of New Zealand on a tour of New Zealand.
 He played in three tour matches before being injured and consequently missed the first two Tests of the tour.
 He was back for two more tour games and the third Test which Australia won 16–5.
 He made three further Test appearances in 1914 when New Zealand toured Australia at the outbreak of World War I.

 Dwyer played thirty-one times for New South Wales in a ten-year career that continued until he was thirty-five.
 He claimed a career total of twenty-four appearances for Australia, six as captain.
 Eight of those games were international Test caps, one as captain.